 Here is a short course about How to Review Primavera Time Schedule

-However some individuals find the time schedule hard to read and understand when it is produced in primavera format, Therefore i prepared this topic to make it easy for non planning engineer to read and fully understand what is inside the Primavera Time Schedule.
+However some individuals find the schedule hard to read, and understand when it is produced in primavera format, Therefore I prepared this topic to make it easy for non-planning engineers to read and fully understand what is inside the Primavera Time Schedule.

 Item No. 7 represents the lowest level in the WBS which is the activity level.

-A-2 The Bar Chart Area:
+The Bar Chart Area

-A: Actual work done (History)
+A: Actual work done (History, Blue).

-B: Remaining works (Future)
+B: Remaining works (Future, Green).

-C: Baseline Schedule (Contract, Revised Schedule)
+C: Baseline Schedule (Contract, Revised Schedule, Black).

 1- Activity ID: is a numbering system identifying each activity.